 One of my friends is studying Medical Anthropology at a University in South-East Queensland.
 Her current topic is a research paper published in 2016 on – guess what- Corona Virus!
-It’s not a new strain.

-Your answers to these questions will determine not only your future, but the future of our planet.
-We are all in this evolutionary game of life together.
 We create our future daily – by our thoughts.
 The more we unite as one voice, the better will be our future.
 Should we allow lack or fear to drive us we will atrophy, creating an early death.

 Is this global virus enabling us to ‘see the light’ and make more appropriate and positive life choices?
 Will our lives ever be the same again?
 I keep in mind there is always a bigger and lighter picture beyond that which we can currently perceive.
 To enable this lighter picture to unfold we can view the times we are going through as a doorway to higher consciousness – an opportunity to develop a deeper spiritual dimension to life and a greater appreciation for Nature.